yorgoh/qiskit-metal/README.md

 Once inside `jupyter lab`, switch to the newly created kernel to be able to work with qiskit-metal.

 ### Alternative Setup (no Conda) - not recommended:
+*On Windows, the Conda environment is strongly recommended because Shapely is difficult to install directly via pip.*
 ##### Virtual environment setup

 **On Windows, do this first:** It is recommended that you first install `Visual C++ 14.0`, it is required for a successful install of `gdspy`.